Could Your Acne Be Rosacea?

 When Should I See a Doctor?

 If you have redness of the face and aren’t certain of the cause, visit a professional for diagnosis and treatment.
 Your dermatologist can offer comprehensive information about your condition.
 The dermatologist can also offer treatment options, help you find skin care products that will not irritate your skin and talk through important skin protection strategies.
-Talk to a dermatologist like those at Georgia Dermatology Partners, PC.
+Talk to a dermatologist like those at Georgia Dermatology Partners.

 How Can I Manage the Condition?